shashijangra22/APS-Project/README.md

 ### Advantages and Disadvantages of Binomial heap over AVL trees :-

+- Insertion in Binomial heap is faster than the AVL tree.
+For each insertion in the AVL tree, the new value is compared with multiple nodes until it reaches its desired position in the tree.
+Unlike AVL tree, insertion operation in Binomial heap first creates a Binomial tree with single key ‘k’, then calls union on Binomial heap H and the new Binomial tree.

+- Searching and Deletion in AVL tree is faster as compared to binomial heap.
+AVL tree is basically height balanced binary search tree and the number of comparisons required for successful search is limited by the height h and for unsuccessful search is very close to h.
+Whereas in Binomial heap, the searching is not efficient and may take O(N) time where N is number of nodes.

 ## Implementation of Prim's Algorithm using Binomial heap :-